 - advising on high-level strategic or urgent matters, and

-- serving as the last line of defense against potentially poor decisions.
+- serving as the last line of defence against potentially poor decisions.

 As implementers, COS prioritize the principals initiative, including coordination with stakeholders.
 They continually “work with key leaders to drive strategy and implementation,” according to McKinsey.
 This implementation role also helps ensure cross-functional accountability for execution against objectives set by the organization.